 Can I buy to let?

 While you are on deployment you can let out your home, but you must inform your lender.
 At any other time you will need a buy-to-let mortgage, which can generally be more expensive.
-See the MoneyForce website for more information about buy to let.
+See more information about buy to let.